Kagankakao/KEGOMODORO/KEGOMODORO/dependencies/old theme (optional)/README.txt

 The app originally looked like the provided images, but I later updated the themes.
 You can now customize them and adjust the colors accordingly.

-Here are the old theme color hex values:
+Here are the old theme colors hex values:

 PINK: #e2979c
 RED: #e7305b